List of football stadiums in Italy

 There are 64 football stadiums in Italy which have a capacity of 10,000 or more.
 They are listed by total capacity.
 Below the list is a list with smaller venues and a list with future venues.

 Existing stadiums

 Stadiums with a capacity below 10,000

 A capacity of at least 5,000 is required.

-Future stadiums
+Future stadiums and developments

 Stadiums which are currently in development, and are likely to open in the near future, include: